New Bounds for Energy Complexity of Boolean Functions: Lower Bounds on Energy Complexity

 We now argue that at least $n-1$ variables must be negated in $C$.
 Suppose not, then there must be two variables, say $x_i$ and $x_j$, that feeds into all the gates in depth $2$ unnegated.
 Setting $x_i=0$, all the $\land$ gates at depth $2$ must evaluate to $0$.
 Similarly, setting $x_j=1$, causes all $\lor$ gates in depth $2$ to evaluate to $1$.
 Hence the circuit $C$ evaluates to a fixed value irrespective of the remaining $n-2$ inputs unset which is a contradiction.
 Thus we conclude that at least $n-1$ variables must be negated.
 Consider an input $x$ that is $0$ on these $n-1$ negated variables and $1$ on the remaining variable.
 On this input, all the negation gates, the $\land$ gate which they feed into and the root gate evaluates to $1$.
 Hence $\EC(C) \ge \EC(C,x) \ge n-1+1+1 = n+1$. \end{proof} Santha and Wilson~\cite{JSW93} showed that for any unbounded fan-in circuit $C$ of depth $d$ computing $\oplus_n$, $\negs(C) \ge d( \lceil n / 2 \rceil )^{1/d}- d$.
 Since energy complexity of a circuit $C$ is at least the number of negation gates in $C$ (\cref{energy:negs}), this implies that $\EC(C) \ge d( \lceil n / 2 \rceil )^{1/d}-d$ for any such circuit $C$ computing $\oplus_n$.

 While we are unable to prove strong lower bounds for circuits of depth $d$ for an arbitrary constant $d$, we show that any depth $d=3$ unbounded fan-in circuit computing the parity function requires large energy.
 We achieve this by appealing to the known lower bounds on size of any constant depth circuit computing $\oplus_n$.
-Razbarov (also independently by H\aa stad~\cite{H87}) showed that any circuit $C$ of depth $d$ of unbounded fan-in computing parity on $n$ bits must be of size at least $2^{\Omega(n^{1/4d})}$~\cite{R87}.
+Razborov showed that any circuit $C$ of depth $d$ of unbounded fan-in computing parity on $n$ bits must be of size at least $2^{\Omega(n^{1/4d})}$~\cite{R87}.
 Using this result we show an energy lower bound of $\Omega(n)$ for any depth $3$ circuit computing $\oplus_n$.

 \begin{reptheorem}{lb:depththree:raz} Let $C$ be any unbounded fan-in circuit of depth $3$ computing the parity function on $n$ variables.
 Then, $\EC(C)=\Omega(n)$. \end{reptheorem}

 \begin{proof} We call the root gate of the circuit as the ``top" level and the two level immediately below as the ``middle" and ``bottom" levels respectively.
 Note that negations can appear anywhere in the circuit and does not count towards the level.
 Assume without loss of generality that the circuit $C$ does not have any redundant gates.